tamu-edu/it-cloud-docs/src/cloud/aws/migration.md

 - The overall pattern you will want to follow is to create new resources in your terraform code that are bound to the new, shared VPC (i.e. ALB and associated resources, subnet group for RDS, security groups, etc.) side by side with old version bound to the old VPC.
 Next, move the resource(s) that depends on these things to use the new resource.
 Lastly, delete the old resource(s) pointing to the old VPC.
 - You can't update security groups in Terraform if there are resources already depending on them.
 Instead, create new security groups, point old resources to them, then delete old security groups.
 - When creating security groups, wherever possible, don't rely on CIDR blocks if you are trying to limit access to one resource to another managaed resource.
 Instead, use `security_groups`.
-I.e. `security_groups   = [aws_security_group.grafana_ecs_new.id]`.
+I.e. `security_groups   = [aws_security_group.<resource_name>.id]`.
 This will allow Amazon to use its knowledge of the resources represented by the other security group to limit access.
 - See below for sample Terraform code to specifically select the subset of subnets that are public.
-Note that valid choices for the `values = ["public"]` line are `public`, `private` and `campus`.
+Note that valid choices for the `values = ["public"]` line are `public`, `private` and `campus` (if the campus subnet has been shared with your account).

 ```admonish info
     data "aws_vpc" "default" {